A chemical skin peel can dramatically improve the look and feel of the skin on your face, neck, or hands.

 During your treatment, you may experience a slight burning sensation that lasts between 5 to 10 minutes, followed by a stinging sensation.
 Applying a cool compress on the treated skin can help to ease any stinging you may feel.
 You can also take an over-the-counter pain reliever to help alleviate any discomfort you may experience following the procedure.

 Depending on the type of chemical peel you receive, your skin may develop a reaction similar to a sunburn following the procedure.
-Skin often becomes red and slightly irritated after a peel, but should return to normal after three to seven days following a mild peel.
+The skin often becomes red and slightly irritated after a peel but should return to normal after three to seven days following a mild peel.
 You may repeat a mild peel once every one-to-four weeks until your skin achieves the desired look.

 It’s important to avoid the sun for several months following a chemical peel as your new skin is delicate and can be easily damaged by excessive sun exposure.